 The resulting Rockwell methods use five different indenters (diamond cone with 120 degree curvature or a hard metal ball made of tungsten carbide with diameters: 1/16", 1/8", 1/4", 1/2") and six different total test forces (15, 30, 45, 60, 100, 150 kgf).

-This results in 30 different Rockwell scales standardized according to ISO 6508 and ASTM E18 (e.g., A, B, C, 30N, 15T) or test methods (z.B.: HRA, HRBW, HRC, HR30N, HR15TW), each covering different hardness ranges and consequently the widest variety of materials and applications (see table below and poster “Hardness Testing of Metallic Materials”).
+This results in 30 different Rockwell scales standardized according to ISO 6508 and ASTM E18 (e.g., A, B, C, 30N, 15T) or Rockwell test methods (e.g.: HRA, HRBW, HRC, HR30N, HR15TW), each covering different hardness ranges and consequently the widest variety of materials and applications (see table below).

-Rockwell is often used as a “quick test” in production or in the laboratory, as well as for other processes, such as the Jominy test.
+Rockwell is often used as a quick test in production or in the laboratory, as well as for other processes, such as the Jominy end quench test / Jominy test.

 The most common Rockwell method in practice is HRC.
-In principle, ball indenters are used for the hardness testing of softer materials and diamond indenters for testing harder materials.
+In principle, ball indenters are used for the hardness tests on softer materials and diamond indenters for testing harder materials.
 The diamond would destroy softer materials or pierce through them.

 The table shows the Rockwell methods standardized according to ISO 6508 and their applications.
 The preload for all methods is 10 kgf.